-In this article we look at body stressing injuries, which make up a huge 40% of workplace injury occurrences in Australia.
+Body stressing injuries can affect anyone; in any role, in any industry.
+In fact body stressing injuries make up a huge 40% of workplace injury occurrences in Australia.

 Body stressing is a common cause of the aches and pains we can all experience at work; sore necks, backs and wrists are all symptoms of body stressing.
 These aches can extend or worsen into strains, conditions and diagnosable injuries, such as Repetitive Strain Injuries (“RSI”).

 Due to the repetitive nature of injuries such as these, individuals that work in labouring, construction, agriculture, process working, manufacturing, packing, warehousing or similar roles or industries see higher rates of injury.
 This is often due to the frequent heavy lifting, operating heavy machinery and repeat movements such as stacking or unloading.

 What is ‘soft tissue’?

 Soft tissue is the muscles, tendons and ligaments that make up your body.
 The only parts of your body that are not ‘soft tissue’ are bone, teeth, nails, hair and cartilage.

 What are the symptoms of ‘body stress injuries’?

 Body stressing is often identifiable as localised pain or swelling.
 There are a number of warning signs that may assist you and your employer in identifying potential and/or actual body stress injuries:

 - regular discomfort or pain

 - poor work rate